saylordotorg/course_polsc312/Unit03.md

+---
+layout: default
+title: "POLSC312: International Organizations"
+course_description: "An exploration of the theories and functions of international organizations and their relation to global cooperation.
+Examines the various types of contemporary international organizations and discusses the ways in which their roles and methods of operation address global problems."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Intergovernmental Organizations - IGOs** <span id="3"></span>
 *Intergovernmental Organizations – IGOs – are one of several types of organizations that make up the institutional or governmental structures